christophtan/christophtan/README.md

 ### :woman_technologist: About Me :

-    A full-stack developer with in-depth experience in both frontend and backend technologies.
+    A talented web developer with in-depth experience in blockchain.

 - :telescope: Seeking to leverage my expertise to contribute to innovative projects and drive business success.